ibm-cloud-docs/FileStorage/faqs.md

 {: faq}

 When drives are decommissioned, IBM destroys them before they are disposed of.
 The drives become unusable.
 Any data that was written to that drive becomes inaccessible.

+## What is the difference between Controlled Failover and Immediate Failover?
+{: faq}

+Controlled Failover does one last sync before breaking the mirror.
+The Immediate Failover immediately breaks the mirror and activates the replica volume.